otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/README.md

 ### Criteria for Passing

-To pass this paper, you must achieve a cumulative pass mark of 50% over all assessments.
+To pass this course, you must achieve a cumulative pass mark of 50% over all assessments.
 There are no reassessments or resits.

 ### Attendance